-With maintenance staff constituting about 54 percent of salaried employment at MoDOT and with about 23 percent of MoDOT's budget being used to accomplish maintenance related tasks, it makes sense to look at the challenges that staff has in recording and finding data related to what gets accomplished by this important organizational division.
-Multiple software programs, difficulty in documenting work, and challenges in finding maintenance-related information is substantial.
+With maintenance staff constituting about 54% of salaried employment at MoDOT and with about 23% of MoDOT's budget used to accomplish maintenance related tasks, it makes sense to look at the challenges that staff has in recording and finding data related to what gets accomplished.
+The challenges in finding maintenance-related information is substantial due to multiple software programs and difficulty in documenting work.

-MoDOT has created a Maintenance Management System that is simple to use, web-based program for capturing and easily reporting data related to what gets accomplished in maintenance.
-As of March 15th all 191 Maintenance Organizations are utilizing the MMS.
-There is nearly 2800 maintenance workers daily entering their individual hours worked, equipment usage, job location and materials usage.
-Our MMS Help Desk is daily providing guidance to our co-workers on MMS items.
-Utilization of MMS is significantly increasing as all of MoDOT realizes the benefits of the information.
+MoDOT has implemented a Maintenance Management System that is a simple to use web-based program for capturing and reporting maintenance work data related.
+As of March 15, 2020, all 191 maintenance areas are utilizing MMS.
+There are nearly 2,800 maintenance workers daily entering their individual hours worked, job location and equipment and materials usage.
+The MMS Help Desk provides daily guidance to employees on MMS functions.
+Due to the benefits of MMS, utilization is significantly increasing in all areas of MoDOT.